MTG/IAM-tutorial-ismir22/webbook/resources/citing.md

 # Citing this work
-If you use this book please cite as:
+The cite the book as a whole please cite:
 ```bibtex
 @book{iam_tutorial_ismir22,
   Author = {